CMV Astoria accidents and incidents

-(MS Athena) On December 3, 2008, while the ship was navigating in Gulf of Aden (off Somalia's coast), two speed boats with pirates approached.
+(MS Athena) On December 3, 2008, while the ship was navigating in the Gulf of Aden (off Somalia's coast), a couple of speed boats with pirates approached.
 Fire hoses on the ship were used to prevent them from boarding.
 All the 450 passengers were evacuated to open decks.

 The pirate attack lasted for ~4 hours.
 Eventually, an aircraft arrived and forced the boats to leave.